 Conclusion - is Headless e-commerce worth all the work?

 Creating a headless e-commerce system has never been easier.
 With a range of tools, frameworks, and libraries created specifically to make developing headless web services more approachable, the benefits seem to far outweigh the few drawbacks.

 E-commerce businesses looking to redevelop your website should definitely consider a headless approach - it offers a significant improvement on user experience, website performance, and, in turn, helps increase your conversion rates.

-If you're interested in discussing whether a headless commerce solution could work for you, please feel free to contact us at Lemon Hive, and we’ll be happy to guide you through the process.
+If you're interested in discussing whether a headless commerce solution could work for you, please feel free to contact us, and we’ll be happy to guide you through the process.
 We can help with creating a full solution, or advise you in building a front-end for an already existing CMS.